 The answer is no.

 A Low Noise Amplifier cannot be used with a Helium hotspot to increase the number of witnesses.
-In this article we have provided some tips on how to maximize your HNT earnings.
+However an amplifier with a Transmitter bypass can.